Nayanee Silva

 A UKERC Whole Systems Networking Fund (WSNF) project.
 Energy modelling plays a vital role in the transition to a net zero economy and contributes to energy security, with models underpinning decision-making across policy, industry and civil society.

-However, the energy sector remains one of the least gender diverse and women are significantly underrepresented in the energy modelling research area.
-Therefore, it is essential to build a network with multiple resources to encourage women from different disciplines and sectors to join energy modelling research and application.
+The energy sector remains one of the least gender diverse and women are significantly underrepresented in the energy modelling research area.
+This project built a network with multiple resources to encourage persons from different disciplines and sectors to join energy modelling research and practice.

 The outputs include:

-- An online platform with open learning resources (e.g. reports, publications, presentations) on multiple energy models and fundamental trainings to get started.
+- An online platform with open learning resources (e.g. reports, publications, presentations) on multiple energy models and fundamental training.

-- A series of events with bespoke mentorship from professional energy modelling practitioners and a long-term mentorship scheme beyond the lifetime of this project.
+- Workshops with bespoke mentorship from professional energy modelling practitioners and a long-term mentorship scheme beyond the lifetime of this project.

 The Sustainable Business Project is a PhD at the Centre for Environment & Sustainability, University of Surrey led by Nayanee Silva, supervised by Dr Walter Wehrmeyer and Professor Richard Murphy.

 Phase 1 of the study has been completed with four detailed case studies of business sustainability which demonstrate a new 7-part sustainability framework (7E Model).
-These phase 1 results have been presented at two international conferences.
-Reports and academic publications are in process.
+Phase 1 results have been presented at two international conferences.

 Phase 2 is currently underway.
-This will include several entities from various industry sectors to take part in an online sustainability survey.
-SMEs and large, listed companies are welcome to take part.
+This will include a range of companies from various industry sectors in the UK and Asia.
+SMEs and large, listed companies are included using surveyed data and secondary data.

-Each participating organisation will receive a benchmark score of their sustainability performance using the new 7E Model framework developed for this project and a Triple Bottom Line (TBL) score.
+Participating organisations will receive a benchmark score of their sustainability performance using the new 7E Model framework developed for this project.

-We have also developed an Employee Engagement survey which assesses attitudes to work, community engagement and wellbeing.
-The results of this survey provide insights into employee behaviour using statistical analysis to help understand employee attitudes and characteristics which are unique to your organisation.
-Phase 1 results analysed gave insights to the organisations taking part.
+The Employee Engagement survey assesses attitudes to work, community engagement and wellbeing.
+The results of this survey provide insights into employee behaviour using statistical analysis to help understand employee attitudes and characteristics which are unique to each organisation.

 Research collaborations